Frequently Asked Questions and Answers

-This page contains frequently asked questions and answers about Horowhenua District Council's Recycling operation.
+This page contains frequently asked questions and answers about Horowhenua District Council's kerbside recycling service.
 Answers will appear when you click on the question and will close either when you click on the question again or click on another question.
 If you can't find what you are looking for here, please contact us.

 - Look for the number on the bottom of the plastic container

-- Clean them, squash flat before putting them in the crate.
+- Clean cans before putting them in your recycling wheelie bin.